 Any questions you have about your loan application should go to the student loan servicer you selected for your consolidation loan.
 When you apply for a Direct consolidation loan, you will want to continue to make payments on your federal student loans right up until you receive notice from your federal student loan servicer that your loan has been paid off.
 Failing to make student loan payments can negatively affect your credit, as well as result in late-payment fees, which is why it’s so important you keep up with your payments until your consolidation loan has been finalized.
 If you have questions about consolidation before you apply, you can contact the Education Department’s Loan Consolidation Information Call Center at 1-800-557-7392.

-A Direct Consolidation Loan from the U.S. Department of Education allows you to consolidate multiple federal education loans into a single loan so you’ll have a single loan payment to make each month, instead of three or four or more.
-A Direct Consolidation Loan also may lower your monthly payments by giving you as long as 30 years to repay.
+A Direct consolidation loan allows you to consolidate multiple federal education loans into a single loan so you’ll have a single loan payment to make each month, instead of three or four or more.
+It also may lower your monthly payments by giving you as long as 30 years to repay.

-Private or alternative student loans cannot be consolidated into a Direct Consolidation Loan.
+Private or alternative student loans cannot be consolidated into a Direct consolidation loan.

-A Direct Consolidation Loan has a fixed interest rate.
+A Direct consolidation loan has a fixed interest rate.
 The loan rate you will pay is based on the weighted average of the interest rates on the federal loans that you consolidate, rounded up to the nearest one-eighth of 1%.

-Once you consolidate your federal education loans into a Direct Consolidation Loan, there is no going back.
+Once you consolidate your federal education loans into a Direct consolidation loan, there is no going back.
 When you consolidate your loans into one new loan, all your previous student loans are paid off.

 To learn more about student loans and how they impact your credit, read more from our experts by visiting our Student Loan Learning Center.